Daniel H. Renberg Law Fellow

 The Daniel H. Renberg Law Fellow will support the research and activities of the senior legal scholars at the Williams Institute.
 Under the guidance of the senior legal scholars at the Williams Institute, the Law Fellow will:

-- Contribute to the development of ideas for legal and scholarly research
+• Contribute to development of ideas for legal and scholarly research

 Experience and Qualifications